When should you water Monstera Deliciosa?

 I have an article on general signs that a plant is thirsty here.

-• If the soil is dry
+The soil is dry

 Monstera have pretty thick leaves, so dehydration won’t show on them until the plant is pretty dehydrated.